 TransNet is an effective electronic system to address the problems identified.
 Extensive research and observation was used in the development of the system.
 Community input and responsiveness to programming enhancements makes TransNet an ideal solution.
-Peer-reviewed literature supports development of this type of product.
+Peer-reviewed literature supports development of this type of product as cited in the supporting evidence section.

 In addition to being a tool for quality improvement, TransNet will provide a more efficient method to fulfill several policy requirements.
 The labeling flow and function of TransNet will assure that OPOs complete all labeling fields required by policy.
-The printed donor ID band and subsequent barcode scan using TransNet will fulfill part of ABO verification requirements going into effect no sooner than June 2016.
-In March 2016, functionality will be released that will enable the system to be used for validation of labels required by both OPTN/UNOS and Centers for Medicaid and Medicare Services (CMS) policies.
+The printed donor ID band and subsequent barcode scan using TransNet will fulfill part of ABO verification requirements going into effect June 23, 2016.
+In March 2016, functionality was released that enables the system to be used for validation of labels required by both OPTN/UNOS and Centers for Medicaid and Medicare Services (CMS) policies.
 Reporting will also be provided that will enable OPOs to conduct their own data monitoring for metrics and other needed information.

-More information about TransNet is available for the community5.
+More information about TransNet is available for the community.5